tyehle/tyehle.github.io/_pages/articles.md

 weight: 20
 ---

-This is a list of bits of code or pieces of information I found useful or interesting when I learned them.
-They are here either because I think others may find them useful, or I suspect I will forget them and want to refer back here in the future.

-***

 <ul class="post-list">
 {% for post in site.posts %}
   {% capture short_name %}{{ post.id | remove_first: "/articles/" }}{% endcapture %}